GuthikondaRamachandra/EnergyDataAnalytics/DeltaTable.md

 2. **Partition Pruning**:
    - During upserts, ensure that the process leverages **partition pruning** by focusing only on the partitions that contain the relevant records to avoid full table scans.

----

-By following these design patterns and optimizations, the Delta table will be highly performant for both read and write operations, even under high-concurrency workloads and frequent updates.